SpottedSqueak/FA-Gallery-Downloader/README.md

 ***Other bundlers may work***, but I had a lot of trouble with `pkg`, which oddly doesn't seem to support ES6 syntax.

-This could easily be expanded to download other galleries (of course), and if there's demand for it I can add that in.
-My goal was for folks to use this to download and backup their own galleries.
+~~This could easily be expanded to download other galleries (of course), and if there's demand for it I can add that in.~~ Downloading other galleries is fully supported!
+My goal was for folks to use this to download and backup their own galleries originally.

 ## How it works